-One of our priorities within Aboriginal Business at the University of Tasmania, as outlined in our Strategic Plan of Aboriginal Engagement 2017-2020, is to inspire and support Aboriginal and Torres Strait Islander students to undertake and complete research degrees, and thereafter join the next generation of scholars across each of the academic disciplines.
+One of our priorities within Aboriginal Business at the University of Tasmania, as outlined in our Strategic Plan of Aboriginal Engagement 2017-2020, (new Strategic Plan will be Live in 2021) is to inspire and support Aboriginal and Torres Strait Islander students to undertake and complete research degrees, and thereafter join the next generation of scholars across each of the academic disciplines.
 The Office of the Pro-Vice Chancellor of Aboriginal Leadership, in collaboration with the Colleges and the Riawunna Centre, oversees and supports Aboriginal and Torres Strait Islander HDR applicants and students.
 This page provides an overview of the research and support programs (academic and financial) for future HDR students at the University of Tasmania.

 Our Aboriginal Higher Degree by Research (HDR) Program